naturalethic/rivulet/README.md

 ```

 ## observe property
-By default, objects will be observed at their location and all their immediate properties (called 'flat')
+By default, objects will be observed at their location and all their immediate properties (called 'flat').
+Providing a function is optional and will fire when a change occurs.
+The method returns a [kefir](https://github.com/rpominov/kefir) stream.
 ```
 state.observe \foo, (obj) -> # If 'foo' changes, this function is called with a copy of state as a plain object
 ```